smart-light/team13-UofG/README.md

 ## Final Operation
-The video of the final operation please click image link below or youtube channel.
+The video of the final operation please click image link below or youtube channel. when environment is bright, smart light is supposed to be dark so that saving power.
+When environment is dark, smart light is designed to be bright so that offering light source.

 [<img src= "image/Overview.jpg" width="325" height="425">](https://www.youtube.com/channel/UCd6fxMEmMy2eHsSU_8GLoLQ?view_as=subscriber)